 Event-specific (specific issue) polygraph examinations shall be used to investigate the details of an offender's involvement in a known or alleged incident, or to resolve any discrepancies or inconsistencies in the offender's account of a known incident or allegation.
-Due to the critical nature of these issues, the CST may convene a staffing to determine the necessity of any treatment or supervision interventions (see Sanctions Grid in Appendix C-4) in response to any deceptive or unresolved test results.
+Due to the critical nature of these issues, the CST may convene a staffing to determine the necessity of any treatment or supervision interventions in response to any deceptive or unresolved test results.